racker/salus-docs/design/policy-management/policy-managment.md

 1. We will use the Admin API to create one ping monitor
     1. It will be configured just as you would via the public api but the use of policy metadata fields will be maximized (by setting almost every field to `null`)
-1. The monitor will be stored in the same `monitors` table as account level monitors
+1. The monitor template will be stored in the same `monitors` table as account level monitors
     1. Except it will be stored using the tenant id of `_POLICY_`
 1. We will then use the Admin API to create a monitor policy
     1. We will specify the following fields